 Co-Sponsors

-USAID, UNFPA, WHO, IPPF, FP2030, BMGF, and CIFF serve as co-sponsors for the HIPs Partnership.
+UNFPA, WHO, IPPF, FP2030, BMGF, CIFF, and Packard serve as co-sponsors for the HIPs Partnership.
 The general purpose of the Co-sponsor group is threefold:

 • to set strategic direction for the HIP Partnership